 In Japan, when children lose a baby tooth, they’re encouraged to toss them—on the roof, that is.
 Lower teeth are traditionally chucked upwards while upper teeth are thrown downwards, the idea being that the new tooth will be “pulled” towards the old one.
 It’s a fun myth and one you could even combine with the American Tooth Fairy tradition.
 And hey, kids love throwing things.
 These are the most popular fairy stories of all time.

 It’s hard for even the most dedicated parent to remember exactly how many and which baby teeth have already come out (and heaven help you if you have more than one child!).
 Make it easier on impatient kids and overtired parents by using this simple chart to check off the location of each bicuspid, molar, and canine.
 Get the printable Tooth Fairy Chart from SheKnows.

 Give them a Tooth Teddy

 Snuggling a soft stuffie at bedtime is already a ritual for many kids, so they’ll love to bring their favorite bear (or buy a new stuffed animal) into the Tooth Fairy game.
 Take the stuffed toy, sew a little pocket on the front out of scrap fabric and—poof!—you have a magical tooth helper.
 Not a sewer?
 Super glue that pocket on; your kid will never know the difference, we promise.
 Get directions and see examples of Tooth Fairy Pockets on Toys from Little Worlds Big Adventures.
-Find out the real story behind the tooth fairy.

 Pay them with special fairy money